vivekmunde/pusu/README.md

 ## subscribe(publication, subscriber)
 **Parameters**:
 - `publication`: *(Required)* Object - Publication object created using the api `createPublication`
 - `subscriber`: *(Required)* Function - A subscriber function which will be called by the publisher.
-This function will receive any argument(s) i.e. data published by the publisher.
+This function will receive the data published by the publisher.

 **Return value**: Function - A function when called then the `subscriber` is unsubscribed and no longer called by the publisher.